AdobeDocs/campaign-web.en/help/v8/administration/custom-fields.md

 * **[!UICONTROL Visible if]**: Define a condition using an xtk expression that controls when the field is displayed.
 For example, hide this field if another field is empty.
 * **[!UICONTROL Mandatory]**: Make the field mandatory in the interface.
 * **[!UICONTROL Read-only]**: Make the field read-only in the interface.
 Users will not be able to edit the field's value.
 * **[!UICONTROL Filter settings]** (for link-type fields): Use the query modeler to specify rules for displaying a link-type custom field.
-For example, restrict list values based on another field’s input.
+For example, restrict list values based on another field's input.

    You can also reference the value entered into other fields in your conditions using the syntax `$(<field-name>)`.
 This allows you to reference the current value of a field as entered in the form, even if it has not yet been saved to the database.